 However, do understand that a large number of veterans successfully appeal their ratings.

 Winning a VA disability appeal isn’t impossible.
 You just need to understand how to appeal correctly, write briefs, submit evidence, create new medical reports with experts, legal precedence – okay, you get the idea, there’s a lot that goes into the appeals process.
 Appealing a 70 percent VA disability rating is not as easy as filling out a couple forms like many Veterans Service Officers would have you believe.

 This article explores two different scenarios veterans with a 70 percent VA disability may be considering.
 The first is appealing for a 100% rating and the second scenario is appealing for TDIU benefits.
 The next two sections cover the pros and cons of both legal strategies.

 Appealing a 70 Percent VA Disability Rating for a 100% Rating

 Currently, a 100 percent rating pays $1,600 more per month than a 70 percent VA disability rating.
 This large increase in benefits is why so many veterans fight their rating for years.
 Veterans that receive a 100% rating are also eligible for many extra benefits that a veteran with a 70 percent rating is not entitled to.
 For example, the children of veterans with a 100% rating can get money for college.

 The VA regularly gives veterans that deserve a higher rating a 70 percent VA disability rating.
 The VA makes a lot of mistakes and forces many veterans to go through the VA disability appeals process.

 We want to warn you the jump from a 70 percent VA disability rating to a 100 percent rating can be tough.
 You can’t just add one more 30 percent disability to your rating to obtain a 100 percent VA disability rating.
-Remember, two 40 percent ratings do not equal a 80 percent rating.
+Remember, two 40 percent ratings do not equal an 80 percent rating.
 The Combined Ratings Table is what the VA will use to determine your rating.
 VA math is complicated and even people that are good at math don’t always understand how to use it.

 70 Percent VA Disability Rating & Individual Unemployability